Andrew McKay (Australian footballer): Sports administration career

 After retiring from his playing career, McKay joined the newly formed Match Review Panel, set up in 2005 as an overhaul of the AFL Tribunal system; from 2007 until 2009, he served as Chairman of that panel.
 He has also been involved in the Laws of the Game Committee.

-In October 2011, McKay was appointed to the position as Head of Football at the Carlton Football Club, when he replaced the outgoing Steven Icke.
-In August 2018, McKay stepped down from his position as Head of Football at the Carlton Football Club.
+In October 2011, McKay was appointed to the position as General Manager of Football at the Carlton Football Club, when he replaced the outgoing Steven Icke.
+In August 2018, McKay stepped down from his position as General Manager of Football at the Carlton Football Club.
 He was replaced by Brad Lloyd.

 Personal life

 While still playing in 1996, McKay began a degree in veterinary science, studying at the University of Queensland.
 To balance his study with his football career, McKay trained with the University of Queensland Australian Football Club whilst commuting to Melbourne on most weekends to play matches with Carlton.

 Since retiring from his playing career, McKay has practised as a veterinarian.
 He has three children, all of whom have played football in some capacity.
-In October 2018, Andrew's daughter Abbie was selected with Pick 16 in the 2018 AFL Women's Draft and in doing so made history being the first ever Father-Daughter selection in the Australian Rules Football history.
+In October 2018, Andrew's daughter Abbie was selected by Carlton with Pick 16 in the 2018 AFL Women's Draft and in doing so made history being the first ever father–daughter selection in the Australian Rules Football history.
+Abbie's sister Sophie was also drafted by Carlton in 2024 with Pick 17, playing every game of the 2025 season and kicking 12 goals en route to the Finals.